mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/security/howto-dex-saml-connector/index.md

 1. Run `kommander install --installer-config kommander.yaml` to deploy modified `dex`.

-1. Visit `https://<your-cluster-host>/dkp/kommander/dashboard` to login to the Kommander dashboard.
+1. Visit `https://<your-cluster-host>/dkp/kommander/dashboard` to login to the DKP UI.

 1. Select `Launch Console` and follow the authentication steps to complete the procedure.